camrywharton07/bioinformatics-Acute-Lymphoblastic-Leukemia-CNV-Project/ai_usage.md

-AI Explanation:
+# AI Usage Documentation

-ChatGPT (GPT-5) and Gemini was utilized as an assistive tool for code error detection, syntax clarification, and analyzing statistical outputs.
+ChatGPT (GPT-5) and Gemini were utilized as assistive tools for code error detection, syntax clarification, workflow organization, and interpretation of statistical outputs throughout this project.

+## Verification of AI Outputs
-All AI-generated code and explanations were manually verified by running the code in Google Colab and checking that the outputs matched expectations.
+All AI-generated suggestions were manually verified by:
+- Running the code in Google Colab to confirm correct execution.
+- Comparing outputs with expectations based on the dataset and known ALL CNV patterns.
+- Reviewing statistical explanations against course material and official documentation (pandas, scipy, matplotlib).
+- Editing or discarding any AI-generated content that did not align with the actual Python results.

-No figures, statistical values, or CNV results were taken directly from AI, these were all produced in Python.
+No figures, statistical values, CNV calls, or biological interpretations were taken directly from AI.
+All scientific results—including plots, tables, and statistical tests—were produced independently in Python.

-Dataset privacy was not a concern because the TARGET-ALL data is publicly available and fully de-identified, and no sensitive information was shared with AI tools.
-Generated codes and justification will be reviewed, assessed, and ensured correctness within Python before adding information in the final report.
+## Ethical and Data Privacy Considerations
+No sensitive or identifiable patient information was used.
+The TARGET-ALL Phase II dataset is public and fully de-identified through cBioPortal, so no protected clinical data were shared with AI tools.
+AI usage was limited to explanation, debugging, formatting, and organizational assistance.
+All AI contributions were reviewed and documented to ensure transparency, accuracy, and responsible use.